 The Los Angeles Times spoke to Assistant Professor of Urban Planning Mark Vestal for a column about the growing issue of homelessness in Los Angeles.
 Experts estimate that there are at least 60,000 people experiencing homelessness in Los Angeles and as many as 365,000 renting households on the brink of eviction.
 While most Angelenos agree that homelessness is a pressing issue, they disagree on whether it is a property rights issue or a human rights issue, which makes it difficult to find a solution.
 “The history of homelessness testifies to the futility of trying to find solutions that average these two perspectives,” Vestal said.
 Enforcing property rights on people experiencing homelessness only creates more obstacles to ending homelessness.
 “You can’t just criminalize a condition that people can’t cure,” Vestal said.
 “These problems that we have created — they are all intimately tied up with the good things we thought we were making of our society.”

-Marques Vestal is a postdoctoral scholar and incoming Assistant Professor of Critical Black Urbanism.
+Marques Vestal is an Assistant Professor of Urban Planning and Critical Black Urbanism.
 He serves as a Faculty Advisor for Million Dollar Hoods, a community-driven and multidisciplinary initiative documenting the human and fiscal costs of mass incarceration in Los Angeles.
 He also serves as a historical consultant for the Luskin Center for History and Policy.
 Marques is a tenant of Los Angeles and a member of the South Central local of the Los Angeles Tenants Union.

 Marques is an urban historian studying the social history of residential property in Black Los Angeles during the rebellious twentieth century.
 His work links property conflict—the everyday contracts, solicitations, complaints, lawsuits, and murders over property—to broader transformations of real estate, urban development, and Black liberation.
 He argues that this space of incessant conflict is the unwritten housing policy of the United States.